-The Company is considered a related party to Northern Abitibi Mining Corp. ("Northern") and Guatavita Gold Corporation ("Guatavita") because of its common directors, officers and key management personnel that have some direct financial interest in both the Company and Northern and Guatavita.
-The Company entered into an Assignment Agreement with respect to the Underlying Option Agreement for the Up Town mineral property with North Sur Resources Inc. ("Sur"), a company related due to a common officer and director (See Note 7 - "Exploration and evaluation assets").
+The Company is considered a related party to CANEX Metals Inc. (formerly Northern Abitibi Mining Corp.) ("CANEX") and Guatavita Gold Corporation ("Guatavita") because of its common directors, officers and key management personnel that have some direct financial interest in both the Company and CANEX and Guatavita.
 In addition, related parties include members of the Board of Directors, officers and their close family members.
 Vector Resources Inc., a company controlled by Shane Ebert, a director of Manson, 635280 Alberta Ltd., a company controlled by Jean Pierre Jutras, a director of Manson and Lunacees Enterprises Ltd., a company controlled by Cornell McDowell, a director of Manson, are also considered related parties, as they provided geological consulting services to the Company.